kchonka/kchonka/content/project/integrations-brewbuddy/index.md

 A smart scale is a device that accurately measures kitchen ingredients and sends the information to a smartphone app.
 Smart scales are helpful in coffee brewing, as they can measure coffee and water with precision down to 0.01 grams.
 Precision measuring can enhance coffee flavor and consistency by ensuring the correct coffee-to-water ratios.<br>

 BrewBuddy can integrate with several smart scales by syncing measurements to the app via Bluetooth.
-This integration lets you conveniently monitor and control your brews directly from the Recipe screen. <br>
+This integration lets you conveniently monitor and control your brews directly from the Recipe screen.

 **Supported Devices:**